wnchan/tp/docs/UserGuide.md

   ![Sample result for create](images/create.png)

 #### Expected Output(Failure):
-* Message: `Tutorials should be 2-digit numbers between 01 and 22, separated by spaces.`
+* Message: `Tutorials should be 2-digit numbers between 01 and 22.`